Cloudxtreme/ShibeChat-Bot/README.md

   * `user` - The user who sent the message
   * `message` - A neatly formatted version of the message received
-  * `messageArray` - An array containing the message split up by spaces to make handling parameters easier
+  * `msgArray` - An array containing the message split up by spaces to make handling parameters easier
   * `room` - The room in which the message was posted
   * `timestamp` - An ISO-8601 formatted datetime string of when the message was sent